Calm (album): Commercial performance

 Calm charted in more than 25 countries on several charts, and debuted atop the charts at number one in Australia, the UK and Scotland.
 The album peaked in the top 10 on 17 charts, including number two in Mexico and number four in Austria, Estonia, Ireland, New Zealand and Portugal.

 Calm debuted atop the Australian ARIA Albums Chart, thus becoming the band's fourth consecutive album to debut at number-one in their home country and making them the second Australian band in history to have their first four full-length studio albums debut at number one on the ARIA albums chart.
 The album also debuted atop the UK Albums Chart, earning first week sales of 34,940 units and becoming their second number-one album in the country and first since the release of Sounds Good Feels Good.
 Calm remains the best-selling cassette album of 2020 in the UK.

 A shipping error caused 11,000 copies to be released early in the US, causing Calm to debut a week early at number 62 on the Billboard 200, before ascending to number two in its second week, marking the band's fifth top 10 album.
 In its second week, it earned 133,000 album-equivalent unit.
 It was kept from the number-one spot by The Weeknd's After Hours by 5,000 units.
-The fact that the album would have been number-one if it had not mistakenly been released a week early, sparked outrage among the band's fans with hashtags such as #BillboardCountThe10k trending on Twitter and the creation of a petition with more than 50,000 signatures.
+The low chart position because of mishandled shipments being accidentally released a week early, sparked outrage among the band's fans with hashtags such as #BillboardCountThe10k trending on Twitter and the creation of a petition with more than 50,000 signatures to count the mishandled shipments.
 Several radio stations like Sirius XM Hits 1 and radio hosts like Elvis Duran, also voiced their support for the band either on-air or on Twitter.
 However, according to Billboard, their policy is to reflect album sale activity in the tracking week that the paying customer receives an album.